J.J. Abrams and Tencent combine to form Bad Robot Games

 “I’m a massive games fan, and increasingly envious of the amazing tools developers get to work with, and the worlds they get to play in,” explained Abrams in the partnership’s announcement.
 “Now we are doubling down on our commitment to the space with a unique co-development approach to game making that allows us to focus on what we do best, and hopefully be a meaningful multiplier to our developer partners.”

-Designers, visual artists, and writers from Bad Robot will collaborate with developers, aiming at all game markets: PC, console, and mobile.
+Designers, visual artists and writers from Bad Robot will collaborate with developers, aiming at all game markets: PC, console and mobile.

 Tencent will presumably provide funding and clout, in exchange for commercial rights to distribution of resulting titles.
 That probably limits the new company from doing what Abrams is perhaps most famous for, rejuvenating aging franchises with a modern aesthetic and a great deal of lens flare.
 Many popular AAA franchises — think Call of Duty and Uncharted — are deeply tied to publishers in multi-year or perpetual exclusivity arrangements.